TimVosch/Aqua/Theory/Research/Sensors and measure methods/General Research.md

 - Rhodamine
 - Blue Green Algae

 So as you can see, there are multiple parameters available.
-We are gonna need most of them probably,but first we want know which ones are the most important.
+We likely  need most of them ,but first we want know which ones are the most important for us.

 ####The details of the sensors: